ncbi/blast-cloud/_posts/2015-06-09-choosing-instance.md

 The server image is designed to use a local "scratch" disk to speed up the BLAST database.
 For AWS, you need to ensure that your instance has 'instance storage' and that it is attached.

-**NOTE**: If you intend to stop and re-start an instance, please choose an AWS instance type that has EBS as its storage.
-If SSDs are used, their contents will be lost after the instance is rebooted or restarted.

 The nucleotide `nt` database contains about 174 billion bases, but the sequence data is compressed 4-to-1.
 Hence, the sequences require about 42